draperlaboratory/VIBES/README.md

     opam install ounit2 ppx_deriving_yojson

-## Installing/uninstalling
+### Installing/uninstalling VIBES

+Once the previous dependencies are installed, you can install the VIBES tool.

-To install the tool (the library and the command-line front-end), `cd` into the root of the project:
+To install the full tool (the library and the command-line front-end), `cd` into the root of the project:

     cd VIBES